 NHS continuing healthcare is for adults.
-Children and young people may receive a "continuing care package" if they have needs arising from disability, accident or illness that can't be met by existing universal or specialist services alone.
-Find out more about the children and young people's continuing care national framework.
+Children and young people may receive a "continuing care package" if they have needs arising from disability, accident or illness that cannot be met by existing universal or specialist services alone.

 To be eligible for NHS continuing healthcare, you must be assessed by a team of healthcare professionals (a multidisciplinary team).
 The team will look at all your care needs and relate them to: